 Locate the wire that connects to terminal number 1 of the engine wiring harness oxygen sensor connector.

-With your multimeter in Volts DC mode, probe the wire that connects to terminal number 1 of the O2 harness connector (see illustration in the image viewer).
+With the red multimeter test lead probe the wire that connects to terminal number 1 of the O2 harness connector (see illustration above).

 Let's take a look at your test results: